filmerjarred/mantax/mantasx.md

       - not at all

 mvp features
-   - prediction buttons for banning and highlighting
+   - ✔ prediction buttons for banning and highlighting
       - make prediction idempotent
+         - serverside
+         - clientside (with ui indication)

+      - error if it's too late / don't show the button

+   - record bans and highlights
+      - check to see what comments were banned
+      - scott can mark comment as highlighted

+   - reconciliation
+      - some process that goes through and checks to see who was right

+   - page feedback
+      - mark on page if it's been reconciled / betting window closed

+   - displaying scores
       - feedback predictions user has made

-   - mark comment as highlighted

       - public leaderboard

       - public record for which comments have been banned or highlighted

       - private repository of all comments that have been predicted beyond a certain threshold

    - user authentication